wgslr/getting-started/README.md

 Scenarios vary in complexity: beginning with simple, preconfigured demos and ending with advanced multi-cluster setups.
 The scenarios are implemented using preconfigured [Docker images](https://hub.docker.com/u/onedata/), and can be quickly deployed and tested.

 We plan to add more scenarios in the future, if you can't find a scenario that addresses your specific requirements please create an [issue](https://github.com/onedata/onedata/issues).
+If you experience any problems or have questions you welcome to visit our support [channel](https://www.hipchat.com/g3ST0Aaci).

 Scenarios are divided into 2 groups:

 ### Entry level scenarios designed to run on a `localhost` or a single virtual machine:

+#### Oneprovider setup

 - [1.0](#s10): pre-configured Oneprovider that connects to [beta.onedata.org](https://beta.onedata.org) zone (public IP required) <br \>
     **Sources:** [scenarios/1_0_oneprovider_beta_onedata_org/](scenarios/1_0_oneprovider_beta_onedata_org/)

+#### Onezone and Oneprovider setup

 - [2.0](#s20): pre-configured Oneprovider with pre-configured Onezone <br \>
     **Sources:** [scenarios/2_0_oneprovider_onezone/](scenarios/2_0_oneprovider_onezone/)

-- [2.1](#s21): Oneprovider with Onezone ready to be configured with Onepanel <br \>
+- [2.1](#s21): manual configuration of Oneprovider and Onezone <br \>
     **Sources:** [scenarios/2_1_oneprovider_onezone_onepanel/](scenarios/2_1_oneprovider_onezone_onepanel/)

-### Advanced scenarios designed to run on multiple machines:
+### Advanced Onezone and Oneprovider scenarios designed to run on separate machines:

 - [3.0](#s30): Oneprovider with Onezone on separate machines <br \>
     **Sources:** [scenarios/3_0_oneprovider_onezone_multihost/](scenarios/3_0_oneprovider_onezone_multihost/)

-- [3.1](#s31): Oneprovider with Onezone on separate machines, ready to be configured with onepanel <br \>
+- [3.1](#s31): manual configuration of Oneprovider and Onezone on separate machines <br \>
     **Sources:** [scenarios/3_0_oneprovider_onezone_onepanel_multihost/](scenarios/3_1_oneprovider_onezone_onepanel_multihost/)

 If you are new to Onedata please start with scenario 2.0.